Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Determinizing Register Automata

-$\rsa$s have the following interesting property: a~large class of $\nra$ languages can be determinised into $\drsa$s.
-In this section, we give a~determinisation semi-algorithm and specify properties of a~class of $\nra$s for which it is complete.
+$\rsa$s have the following interesting property: a~large class of $\nra$s can \begin{changebar} be determinized into $\drsa$s (we emphasize that the determinization considered here changes the model from one storing single values in registers (NRAs) to one storing sets of values in registers (DRSAs)). \end{changebar} In this section, we give a~determinization semi-algorithm and specify properties \mbox{of a~class of $\nra$s for which it is complete.}